9 Ways Associations Can Build Member Loyalty

 9 ways associations can build member loyalty

 Association membership is still in an impressive post-pandemic rebound, according to MGI’s annual Membership Marketing Benchmark Report, with steady growth and increasing virtual engagement spurring cautious optimism among membership professionals.
-However, economic uncertainty and barriers to member communication pose persistent challenges, and future success will depend on innovative approaches to member acquisition, communication, and retention
+However, economic uncertainty and barriers to member communication pose persistent challenges in the ways in which we can build member loyalty, and future success will depend on innovative approaches to member acquisition, communication, and retention

 The era we live in is characterized by an abundance of consumer choice and mobility, which has been further accelerated by the growth of digital engagement and e-commerce during the pandemic.
 This trend has resulted in reduced constituent retention and loyalty across various sectors, including associations and membership organizations.
 For these institutions, renewing members is crucial for revenue generation and long-term sustainability.